f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

 Configuring Interfaces from the CLI
 -----------------------------------

 Interfaces can be configured in the F5OS CLI.
-As mentioned previously portgroups should be configured for their desired state before configuring any interfaces.
+As mentioned previously, portgroups should be configured for their desired state before configuring any interfaces.
 In the CLI enter config mode and then specify the interface you want to configure.
 If the interface is going to be part of a LAG, then most of the configuration is done within the LAG.
 Use the command **show running-config interfaces** to see the current configuration:

 .. code-block:: bash